samrocketman/cloneable/README.md

                                redirect stdout to '/etc/bash_completion.d'.
       --print-cli-script     Prints 'cloneable' CLI wrapper script.  e.g. redirect stdout to '/usr/local/bin/cloneable'.
-      --print-update-script  Prints a bash script meant for updating HTTP clones created by app auth.
+      --print-clone-script   Prints a bash script meant for updating HTTP clones created by app auth.
+Pipe into /bin/sh --print-update-script  Prints a bash script meant for updating HTTP clones created by app auth.
 Pipe into /bin/sh -s, --skip-source-repos    If a repository is **not** a fork from another